5 Tips for enjoying autumn in Sant Josep, Ibiza

 With the coming of some rainfall and humidity at night, Sant Josep fields are transformed.
 After the harsh dry summer, Ibiza’s countryside revives.
 All this along with the most pleasant temperatures make hiking, running and cycling lovers resume their activity.

 There are many established routes for outdoor activities and sports.
 Furthermore, in Ibiza there are many businesses that organize these kinds of activities and events.
 Here are a few links with more information and brochures you can download.
-Hiking routes and Mountain Bike BTT trails.
+Hiking routes.

 4. “Matanzas” (Traditional Pig Slaughter)